vote for Rob Scott

 Two years later, we made the best decision ever to move down to Southland and we have never looked back.
 After working from home, or as we referred to it as living at work, for a couple of years we bought a section and built a new building to house the growing business.

-We were often asked "why Lumsden??" and my answer was always easy.
-"Why not!" we saw so much potential in Lumsden, as we did in Southland.
+We were often asked "why Lumsden??" and my answer was always easy, "why not!"
+We saw so much potential in Lumsden, as we did in Southland.
 We love the communities down south and we love the Southland way of life.

 Success in business, and especially small business, requires a diverse range of skills.
 Sometimes you are the accountant, the cleaner, the therapist, the maintenance man, the problem solver, the big picture thinker, the crisis averter and sometimes you switch between all of those roles in the space of an hour.